kapilgorve/personal-website/src/pages/blog/starting-my-newsletter/index.md

 ---
-title: "Starting my newsletter"
+title: "Why I am starting a newsletter in 2020"
 tags: ['personal']
 type : "blog"
 date : "2020-03-15"
-description: "Why I am starting a newsletter in 2020"
+description: "Starting a newsletter"
 ---
 I am starting a newsletter to connect with my social media friends and to stay in touch with them.
 I want to document my professional life journey.
 Share important milestones with you.

 ***I want us to be long term friends.
 Not a soulless entity on social media.***

 Right now I plan to write about technical content on my blog that I will share here.
 In future, I will be writing about freelancing/consulting, remote work and much more.
-Right now I plan to write about technical content on my blog that I will share here.
-In future, I will be writing about freelancing/consulting, remote work and much more.

 ❌❌ NO SPAM. ❌❌ NO PROMOTION. ❌❌ NO SELLING THINGS.